 An alternative was considered that would defer all Greater Sage-Grouse GHMA and PHMA parcels.
-Under this alternative no parcels would be offered during a competitive oil and gas lease sale.
+Under this alternative none of the parcels would be offered during this competitive oil and gas lease sale.
 This alternative was not analyzed in detail because the ARMPA allows for leasing in both GHMA and PHMA and it would be the same analysis as Alternative 1.
 See Alternative 3 for full prioritization analysis.